When Should Series A Startups Invest in PR? Timing Guide

 Some Series A founders assume they can wait until Series B to think about PR.
 This creates three compounding problems:

 Competitors own the narrative.
 In every category, early movers in thought leadership create the frame that later entrants have to argue against.
 If your competitors are publishing research, speaking at conferences, and getting quoted in industry coverage while you're silent, they become the default expert—even if your product is superior.
+The same dynamic applies when comparing PR strategy for startups in AI-driven search environments—early positioning creates lasting advantages.

 Catch-up is expensive.
 Building media relationships and domain authority takes 6-12 months minimum.
 If you wait until you need PR (a crisis, a funding announcement, a product launch), you're paying premium rates for rushed work without the relationship foundation that makes PR effective.